prisma/prisma1/docs/1.7/03-Tutorials/01-Prisma-Basics/01-Getting-Started.md

 <Instruction>

-To see the documentation for your service's API, click the green **SCHEMA**-button on the right edge of the Playground window.
+To see the documentation for your Prisma API, click the green **SCHEMA**-button on the right edge of the Playground window.

 </Instruction>